The French Riviera - seaside & back country

 From Nice, you can easily get to Marseille and Provence by car in around 2 hours and a half or you can make the short half an hour journey to Cannes and check out what’s going on there.
 If you go in late May you might even be able to catch some of the world-famous Cannes Film Festival.

-If you are coming from Italy then getting to Nice is simple thanks to the high volume of trains that serve this route.
+For your self-drive tour in the French Riviera, if you are coming from Italy, getting to Nice is simple thanks to the high volume of trains that serve this route.

 For those who will be flying in to Paris (CDG or Orly airports), the best way to get to Nice is to take a domestic flight.
 The flight only takes 1h20 and is usually cheaper than the train, which takes 6h30.